skirwan/skirwan.github.io/triangles.markdown

 ## Disclaimer

 - Product of the Puddleby Secrets Alliance.
 Reciprocity is good for you.
-- For in-character purposes, Skirwan has nothing to do with this; refer questions about the page to Journeyman Fanan.
+- For in-character purposes, Skirwan has nothing to do with this; refer questions about the page to Fanan.
 - The epistemic status of all content herein is 'uncertain'.

 ## Orthography